-Other Methods for Uranium - Other methods than Calutrons, GD and GC have been tried.
-The only two to have been taken to pilot plant scale are chemical methods using solvent extraction in France and ion exchange in Japan.
-The separation factors were very low, comparable to GD with 1.003 and much lower than GC.
+Other Methods for Uranium - Other methods than Calutrons, GD, and GC have been tried.
+Two that have been taken to pilot plant scale are chemical methods using solvent extraction in France and ion exchange in Japan.
+The separation factors are very low, comparable to GD with 1.003 and much lower than GC.
+South Africa produced HEU using an aerodynamic method prior to signing the Nuclear Nonproliferation Treaty and terminating their program.

-Deuterium/Heavy Water - Deuterium is an isotope of hydrogen with a mass of 2 and heavy water has the formula D2O and is comparable to H2O.
-Heavy water is important for some types of nuclear reactors which use natural uranium fuel and in some research reactors.
-The reason is that D2O is a good moderator to slow neutrons so that they can fission uranium-235 more efficiently.
-The best example is the type of reactor developed in Canada known as the CANDU (Canadian Deuterium Uranium).
+Deuterium/Heavy Water - Deuterium is an isotope of hydrogen with a mass of 2.
+Heavy water has the formula $D_2O$ and is comparable to $H_2O$ .
+It is important for some types of nuclear reactors which use natural uranium fuel as well as in some research reactors.
+The reason is that $D_2O$ is a good moderator to slow neutrons so that they can fission uranium-235 more efficiently.
+The best example is the type of reactor developed in Canada known as the CANDU (Canadian Deuterium Uranium) Reactor.

 Occurrence of D - Deuterium occurs naturally in water and is present mainly as the HDO molecule with abundance of 1 in 3,200.
 The D2O molecule is present only as 1 in 41 million.
-HDO/D2O can be separated from H2O by distillation, electrolysis and by various chemical exchange reactions, but a lot of energy is required.
+HDO/D2O can be separated from H2O by distillation, electrolysis, and by various chemical exchange reactions, but a lot of energy is required.